 Beneficiaries of an Estate

-The fact is that most individuals need to consider and establish a solid plan even though most estates are not subject to estate taxes.
+The fact is that most individuals need to consider and establish a solid plan with the assistance of a New York City estate beneficiary lawyer even though most estates are not subject to estate taxes.
 Nowadays, the federal estate tax exemption exceeds $5 million and the New York Estate tax is on its way to exempting the same amount as the federal law.

 It is not uncommon when consulting a New York estate lawyer that a client will inquire as to whether he or she should discuss the proposed plan with other family members.
 Typically, spouses work together in planning.
 This is because most spouses own assets together as joint tenants or tenants by the entirety or have named the other spouse as a beneficiary on a retirement account or life insurance policy, Moreover, when the couple has children, they both want to make sure that the provisions in their documents provide for the estate assets to pass to the children upon the death of the last surviving spouse.